Are you looking for the best Trademark Attorney Los Angeles?

 The strength of a trademark is determined based on a 4-part gradient:

-- Generic Terms – Common, everyday names; incapable of identifying source.
+- Generic Terms – Common, everyday names; incapable of identifying the source.
 They are the weakest mark and are not able to be registered (i.e.- “TEA” for a mark for teas).

-- Descriptive Terms – Merely describe a feature or quality of the goods or services, and don’t identify and don’t distinguish the good or services.
+- Descriptive Terms – Merely describe a feature or quality of the goods or services, and don’t identify and don’t distinguish the goods or services.
 Although these are warmer than generic terms, these are not able to be registered (i.e.- “Yummy Yogurt” for a mark for yogurt shop).

-- Suggestive Terms – Suggest qualities and characteristics of goods or services without actually describing them.
+- Suggestive Terms – Suggest the qualities and characteristics of goods or services without actually describing them.
 These are mostly able to be registered (i.e.- “Quick N’ Easy” for a mark for microwaves).

-- Trademark registration provides nationwide protection
+- Trademark registration in the US provides nationwide protection

 Obtaining a trademark to protect your name, idea, or design is a good idea, but it’s not something you should try to do alone because the process is complicated and can easily be done wrong rendering your trademark useless.